thundR1/c-linear-algebra/README.md

 # c-linear-algebra
-C language library that provides a wide variety of linear algebra API's
+C language library that provides a wide variety of linear algebra API's & numerical solutions